 In addition, the Company is party to certain licensing agreements that require it to pay a proportion of any fees that it may receive from future revenues or milestone payments.
-As of August 31, 2010 the Company has not received any amounts related to these licensing agreements and therefore, no amounts are owing.
+As of November 30, 2010 the Company has not received any amounts related to these licensing agreements and therefore, no amounts are owing.
 The amount of future fees, if any, is not determinable.

 Subsequent to the quarter end the Company entered into various contracts with service providers with respect to the proposed LOR-253 phase I clinical trial.
-These contracts could result in future payment commitments of up to \$500 thousand.
-The payments will be based on services performed.
-No amounts were owing as at August 31, 2010.
+These contracts could result in future payment commitments of approximately \$860 thousand.
+Of this amount \$60 thousand has been accrued or paid at November 30, 2010.
+The payments will be based on services performed and amounts maybe higher or lower based on actual services performed.

 The Company has entered into various consulting agreements that upon execution of a partnership agreement could result in liabilities owing to such consultants.
 The amounts payable in these agreements are contingent on the amounts receivable by Lorus under such partnership agreements.
-As of August 31, 2010 no amounts were owed and the amount of future fees payable to the consultants, if any, are not determinable.
+As of November 30, 2010 no amounts were owed and the amount of future fees payable to the consultants, if any, are not determinable.

-As at August 31, 2010, we have not entered into any off-balance sheet arrangements.
+As at November 30, 2010, we have not entered into any off-balance sheet arrangements.